OMA INSURANCE – THE FACTS

 - 87.5% drop on Group professional overhead expense insurance.

-- Eliminated the refund on Group disability insurance.
+- Reduced the refund on group disability insurance to 0%.

 Analysis of OMA Annual Premium Refunds